 Too much spring rain can keep the bees from venturing out of their winter hives.
 On the other hand, not enough rain will limit flower growth.
 Likewise, severe heat and cold are also dangerous for bees.

 Be aware of extreme temperatures and precipitation, and be prepared to provide supplemental food and support to help the bees adjust.

 Keep out predators

-Some experts warn that once a predator finds a hive, there may be no effective way to keep them away, and it may be necessary to move the hive.
+Some experts warn that once a predator finds a hive, there may be no effective way to keep it away, and you may be obliged to move the hive.

 Other pests are less obvious.
 Mites and other invasive insects can infiltrate hives and kill off bees.
 Essential oils and other mild chemicals can target destructive mites.

 On the other hand, bees are sensitive to pesticides.
 There are pesticides for some mites and other pests, but obvious care must be taken with pesticides around bee colonies.

 Try to avoid pesticides during blooming periods, as bees tend to visit blossoms.
 If necessary, apply pesticides when the air is calm and bee activity is minimal, such as in the evening or early night hours.

 Some of the lack of productivity among rural French bees can be traced to monoculture crops and pesticide use in many farming areas.
 A successful bee colony needs a wide variety of the right plants for making honey, which may vary by region.
 Consult a local beekeepers’ group for recommendations.

 Keep in mind that some popular flowers have been cultivated for showy, bright color with little pollen or nectar.
 While these look lovely in your garden, they will not do much for your bees.